 - Inspect the role grants attached to the user account.

-- Sign in as the user and confirm that the default role is active.
+- Confirm that the default role is active.

 MariaDB returns the same active role as app_read without the host component.

-- Switch to a different granted role for the current session when you need another privilege set.
+- Switch to the write role for the current session.

-Use SET ROLE NONE to disable all granted roles for the current session, or SET ROLE DEFAULT to re-apply the account's default role set.
+Use SET ROLE NONE to disable all granted roles for the current session, or SET ROLE DEFAULT to re-apply the account's default role.

 WITH ADMIN OPTION lets that account grant or revoke the role for other users, so treat it like an administrative permission rather than normal application access.